 Steel’s Use in Architecture, Construction, & Other Infrastructure Projects

-March 21, 2023 | Categorised in:
+March 21, 2023 | Categorized in: Applications

 Since the creation of the Bessemer process in the 1800s, steel has revolutionized our world, and our current lifestyles wouldn’t be possible without it.
 Railroads, gas pipes, power plants, electrical powerlines, bridges, ports, and vehicles all rely on the mass production of this resource.
 Even cargo containers and cranes transporting consumer goods across the globe use steel.
 From the rebar reinforcing architectural concrete to the ball bearings that make our world go round, steel is the backbone of modern society.